k3lv1nd/metricalo-test/README.md

 # Metricalo Test Symfony Project
-#### This is a Symfony applications with an endpoint and a cli interface to make payment requests to specified external systems
+#### This is a Symfony application with an endpoint and a cli interface to make payment requests to specified external systems

 ## Table of content
 1. [Description](#description)